linode/docs/docs/guides/platform/disk-images/file-system-quotas/index.md

     If there are no kernel modules, you can install them using `sudo apt install linux-image-extra-virtual`.
     {{< /note >}}

-1. Update the mount options for the filesystem, by updating the entry in `/etc/fstab` configuration file, using an editor of your choice to:
+1. Update the mount options for the filesystem by updating the corresponding entry in `/etc/fstab` configuration file, using an editor of your choice to:

    {{< file "/etc/fstab" >}}
     /etc/fstab: static file system information.